-Once fatherhood is established, a court will create a parenting plan featuring a time sharing schedule for the parents and the child or children.
+Once fatherhood is established, a family court will create a parenting plan featuring a time sharing schedule for the parents and the child or children.
 The trial judge will evaluate the factors contained in Chapter 61.13, Florida Statutes, which are the same ones used to create parenting plans for divorcing parents.
-Thus, it makes no difference whether the child was born from a casual affair or a long-term marriage: the Court will use the same criteria.
+Thus, it makes no difference whether the child was born from a casual affair or a long-term marriage: The Court will use the same criteria.
 Please see Child Custody and Support for more information.

 As with divorce actions involving children, parental responsibility in a paternity action comes in three forms: (1) shared parental responsibility, (2) shared parental responsibility with ultimate decision-making authority resting with one parent and (3) sole parental responsibility.

 Florida courts favor shared parental responsibility.
 Those parents who operate under this arrangement have equal decision-making authority on all of the major issues in a child’s life.
 This holds true regardless of the percentage of the overnights each one has with their children.

 Shared parental responsibility with equal decision-making authority means that, while the parents must consult with each other regarding major decisions affecting the child, the parent with the ultimate decision-making authority has the “final say” if there is a disagreement.

 Sole parental responsibility, which is rarely ordered, vests one parent with the ability to unilaterally make all parenting decisions without even consulting with the other parent.